Satyamaddipati/satyamaddipati.github.io/about.md

 ## 🗺️ The Path Here

-I grew up in India and completed my **Dual Degree (B.Tech + M.Tech)** at **IIT Bombay**.
+I grew up in India and completed my bachelor's at **IIT Bombay**.
 From there, I pivoted to insurance tech.

 Insurance might not sound exciting, but it taught me something valuable: **the best AI isn't the fanciest algorithm—it's the one that actually solves someone's problem.**

-At Tata AIA, I built systems that reviewed insurance claims automatically, fine-tuned models to understand complex policy documents, and created chatbots that people didn't immediately want to rage-quit.
+At Tata AIA, I developed systems that automatically reviewed insurance claims, fine-tuned models to comprehend complex policy documents, and created chatbots that people didn't immediately want to rage-quit.
 Seeing my code help someone get their claim processed faster—that felt real.

 After two years, I wanted to go deeper.
 Not just apply ML, but understand it from first principles.
 That's why I'm at UW–Madison now.